-The 31st Annual “Touch the Future” Art Show awards ceremony, sponsored by the Pennsylvania State Education Association/Mideastern Region (PSEA/MER), and Council for the Advancement of Public Schools, was held on February 25 at Arcadia University and honored outstanding work from Bucks and Montgomery counties’ public high school students in 14 different categories.
-It also introduced the Dr. Selma Burke Sculpture Award.
+The 32nd Annual “Touch the Future” Art Show awards ceremony, sponsored by the Pennsylvania State Education Association/Mideastern Region (PSEA/MER), and CAPS, was held on March 3 at Arcadia University and honored outstanding work from Bucks and Montgomery counties’ public high school students in 15 different categories.

-The event, which juried in 310 pieces from 24 public high schools, also acknowledged Christa McAuliffe — NASA’s first teacher in space who perished in the Space Shuttle Challenger accident.
+The event, which juried in 350 pieces from 30 public high schools, also acknowledged Christa McAuliffe, NASA’s first teacher in space, who perished in the Space Shuttle Challenger accident.
 Winning students took home more than $2,200 contributed by PSEA/MER, a $100 prize from the Selma Burke Sculpture Award, Inc., and scholarships from Arcadia University.

 Best of Show